-I’ve been a faithful user of sunrise alarm clocks, also called wake-up lights, for years now, and they have truly transformed my attitude about mornings and experience of waking up.
+I’ve been a faithful user of sunrise alarm clocks for years now, and they have truly transformed my attitude about mornings and experience of waking up.
 Instead of waking up abruptly to a jarring beep in a pitch-dark room, a sunrise alarm clock slowly and gradually lights up your space.
 The effect reminds me of the gentle feeling of waking up at dawn while camping in the middle of summer – a feeling I really appreciate at times of the year when I need or want to wake up long before sunrise.

 Research backs up my personal experiences with sunrise alarm clocks, especially for perimenopausal and menopausal women: exposure to bright light in the morning can help boost the production of serotonin, a hormone that regulates mood, and suppresses the production of melatonin, the hormone that helps us feel sleepy.
 So using a sunrise alarm clock can be an easy but powerful way to regulate your body’s circadian rhythm so you feel more rested during the day and more ready for sleep at night.
 A healthy sleep-wake cycle is crucial for quality sleep, and qualty sleep is essential to our health in midlife.

 I’ve been using sunrise alarm clocks for years now, and they’re all effective regardless of features and price point.
 That said, some of the features of the more expensive models are very nice, and well worth having for me!
 Here are three sunrise alarm clock models I’ve personally used and would recommend.

 Note: all of the following links are affiliates.
 If you click and make a purchase, I will earn a commission at no extra cost to you.